Liover Peguero Player Props: Pirates vs. Reds

 Liover Peguero At The Plate

-- Peguero has two doubles, three home runs and a walk while batting .260.
+- Peguero is batting .245 with two doubles, three home runs and a walk.

-- Peguero has driven home a run in six games this year (40.0%), including more than one RBI in 26.7% of his games and producing three or more of his team's runs on one occasion..
+- Peguero has driven in a run in six games this season (37.5%), including four games with more than one RBI (25.0%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in six of 15 games so far this season.
+- He has scored in six of 16 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.